mit-acl/dpgo_ros/README.md

 # run demo on example g2o dataset
 roslaunch dpgo_ros dpgo_demo.launch local_initialization_method:=Odometry acceleration:=true
 ```
-Compared to the first example, acceleration helps to reduce the number of iterations from around 240 to around 150 on a test computer.
+On a test computer with an Intel i7 processor, we observed that acceleration helps to reduce the number of iterations from around 240 to around 150.

 ### Asynchronous optimization